 Nobody wants you to narrate your CV or Resume.
 The interviewer just wants an overview of some of the roles you have held and the experience you have gained in these roles.
 Therefore, make it brief.

 This is my fifth year in this industry.
 I started as an intern at Madison Insurance Company, where I learned a lot about insurance and marketing.
-I later joined Pitt group of companies as the lead insurance agent.
+I later joined the Pitt group of companies as the lead insurance agent.
 Here I was mandated with winning over lucrative companies and building long-lasting relationships with their insurance departments.
-I joined Bradley Inc. last year, where I have been working till a few months ago.
+I joined Bradley Inc. last year, where I worked till a few months ago.

-7. What Are Some of the Strategies and Mindset That Applies to This Role?
+7. What Are Some of the Strategies and Mindset That Apply to This Role?

 You need the right strategy and mindset to be an effective insurance agent.
 Keep in mind that this is a highly competitive field that requires creativity and a level of tact.
 Mention a perspective and strategy that has worked for you.